-That timetable could mean that Samsung uses the Galaxy Unpacked platform to preview the Galaxy S23 FE, though the company could just as easily launch its slightly scaled-back flagship phone later on.
+Samsung might use the Galaxy Unpacked event to preview the Galaxy S23 FE, though the company could just as easily launch its slightly scaled-back flagship phone later on.
 Or it could forget the matter altogether and not release another FE model.
 Given that one rumor claims the Galaxy S23 FE won't feature the Snapdragon 8 Gen 2 chipset, maybe that's for the best.

 Galaxy Unpacked 2023 outlook